The Hobbit: An Unexpected Journey

 For a puffed out narrative with too many throw away scenes.
 Gains points for the cast and the climax wasn't too bad.

 It's an enjoyable musical experience, but the transition from stage to screen is a bit cumbersome.
 The rather dense story doesn't conform to a standard three act structure and, with little dialogue to slow it down, maintains a near breakneck pace.
 The live singing gives the performances great emotional nuance, but at the expense of choreography and visual aesthetic.
 Many numbers have little movement from the actors and very static shots.
 For example, Anne Hathaway's big showstopper "I Dreamed a Dream" has her sitting in a single position with a single medium shot.
 A boring move on any other day, but she pulls it off.
 Most of the other cast are equally up for their roles, especially Sasha Baron Cohen and Helen Bonhiam Carter as the slimy Thernandiers.
 Russel Crowe is the only weak link.
 While having an acceptable singing voice, he is often outclassed in his duets with Jackman, who has a more operatic vocal quality.
 If you're a fan of musicals or the Les Mis story, it's worthwhile watch.
-The transition to screen could have been smoother, but it holds its own
+The transition to screen could have been smoother, but it holds its own.

 Score: A-